-For 60 years, cellists from around the world have come to the Yale School of Music to study with Aldo Parisot, a legendary figure in the field by any standard and an inimitable presence in our studios and concert halls.
-Today, we celebrate and honor a teacher, a colleague, and a friend for his decades of service to our students, to our School, and to music.
-At 99, Parisot’s retirement from teaching in June 2018 is a momentous occasion that merits reflection.
+For 60 years, cellists from around the world came to the Yale School of Music to study with Aldo Parisot '48 '70MAH, a legendary figure in the field by any standard and an inimitable presence in the School's studios and concert halls.
+In June, at 99, Parisot retired from teaching, eliciting reflections from those who knew and worked closely with him.

-“The presence of Aldo Parisot in the School of Music has been transformative and transcendent,” YSM Dean Robert Blocker said.
+“The presence of Aldo Parisot in the School of Music has been transformative and transcendent,” YSM Dean Robert Blocker said upon Parisot's retirement.
 “His strongly held opinions about artistic excellence have led generations of faculty and students to carefully consider their points of view about music making, but with his rigorous intonements came a palpable love for the beauty of music and what it means to our lives.”

 Parisot has long been known as a generous, passionate, forthright, and rigorous mentor.
-In addition to Kirshbaum, his former students include Jian Wang, Roman Jablonsky, Shauna Rolston, and Carter Brey.
+In addition to Kirshbaum, his former students include Jian Wang ’88CERT, Roman Jablonsky ’74MM, Shauna Rolston ’91BA ’93MM, and Carter Brey ’79.
 Parisot has called his students’ successes “an incredible pleasure.”
 He has taken a great interest in them as individuals and encouraged them to develop their own personalities, onstage and off.
 “I try to make students believe in themselves,” he said, “and that includes without the cello.”

 Aldo Parisot, the Cellist: The Importance of the Circle, a biography written by Susan Hawkshaw, was published in 2018 by Pendragon Press.